System Design Space

 Trade-off framing

-Make trade-offs explicit for RAG architecture, retrieval quality, and context control: experiment speed, quality, explainability, resource budget, and maintenance complexity.
+Make trade-offs explicit for production RAG architecture, retrieval quality, and knowledge control: experiment speed, quality, explainability, resource budget, and maintenance complexity.

 Primary source